 Making waves since 1987

 At Passions, the day starts and ends with our trip.
-We don’t own multiple boats, we are not owned by a multi national and we don’t have a human resources department.
-We have always been, and remain, a small dedicated operator focused on providing you with exceptional customer service and a fun day.
-Our hand picked staff are our most valuable resource and they work hard to ensure that your day on the Great Barrier Reef is a special part of your holiday.
+As a family run boat, you often see Alan or Scotty out diving, sailing and chatting with passengers, enjoying bringing a great experience to all that come aboard.
+We don’t own multiple boats, we are not owned by a multi-national and we don’t have a human resources department.
+We have always been, and remain, a small dedicated operator, focused on providing you with exceptional customer service and a fun day.
+Our hand-picked staff are our most valuable resource and they work hard to ensure that your day on the Great Barrier Reef is a special part of your holiday.

 We provide an unforgettable, highly customer focused tour of the Great Barrier Reef to small groups of like minded guests who are looking for a unique personal Cairns Reef tour experience